Mahmoud-Al-Jaziri/CoffeeShop-CMS/README.md

 - Complete order history and preference tracking
 - Role-specific dashboard views
 - Customer notes and special instructions

-### 🚀 Live Deployment
-The application is currently hosted and available at: customermanagementplatform.pythonanywhere.com

-Demo Credentials:

-- Staff Account: Manager / nop@#!no

-- Customer Account: Mahmoud / nop@#!2no

 ## 🛠️ Installation